dddd-zdf/mikan2down/README.md

         {
         "title": the name you want for the bangumi,
         "rss": the rss url for the bangumi,
-        "key": the keyword to match for the file (most cases it should be the keyword for the language you want)
+        "key": the keyword to match for the file (in most cases it should be the keyword for the language you want)
         }
 ]
 ```